Participate in the Great Backyard Bird Count 2012

 How to Report Your Bird Count: Check the website first for tips on how to collect information.
 After your count, enter observations on the official website: The Great Backyard Bird Count (http://www.birdcount.org).

 Wherever you are, you can participate in the bird count.
-I photographed this white pelican while camping on the Salton Sea, California
+This white pelican was photographed on the Salton Sea, California

 Enter the Great Backyard Bird Count Photo Contest